Rates of Convergence for Chains of Expansive Markov Operators: Examples: Stochastic Optimization and Inconsistent Nonconvex Feasibility

-The algorithm we propose for this problem is Algorithm \ref{algo:sdr}.
-Assumptions (a) and (b) of Proposition \ref{t:sdr} are easily verified, and in fact, for this application $\tau_f=0$ since $C_0$ is convex.
-In \cite{LukMar20} the fixed points of the deterministic version of Algorithm \ref{algo:sdr} for the simpler, two-dimensional {\em phase retrieval problem} have been characterized, and metric subregularity of the transport discrepancy \eqref{eq:delta} has been determined for geometries applicable to {\em cone and sphere} problems \cite{LukSabTeb18} such as this.
-So for a majority of relevant instances, there is good reason to expect that Proposition \ref{t:sdr} can be applied provably to X-FEL measurements.
-The determination of the domain $G$ in condition (c) of Proposition \ref{t:sdr} is therefore key.
+Both Algorithm \ref{algo:sfb} and Algorithm \ref{algo:sdr} can be applied to this problem.
+Assumptions (a) and (b) of both Proposition \ref{t:sfb} and Proposition \ref{t:sdr} hold on all neighborhoods of the sets $C_0$ and $C(\{Y_{s_j}\}_{j\in \mathbb{Y}_{\xi^g_k}})$ small enough \cite[Example 3.6]{LukNguTam18}.
+Indeed, for this application $\tau_f=0$ since $C_0$ is convex and $\tau_{g_{\xi^g_k}}$ in \eqref{e:hypomonotone g} can be estimated from the distance of $\rho$ to the set $C(\{Y_{s_j}\}_{j\in \mathbb{Y}_{\xi^g_k}})$, which is reasonably easy to calculate.
+Deterministic versions of Algorithm \ref{algo:sfb} have been fully studied in \cite{LukNguTam18}, though we suspect that the occurrence of local minima could be a significant problem for this algorithm applied to this problem.
+In \cite{LukMar20} the fixed points of the deterministic version of Algorithm \ref{algo:sdr} for the phase retrieval problem have been characterized, and metric subregularity of the transport discrepancy \eqref{eq:delta} has been determined for geometries applicable to {\em cone and sphere} problems \cite{LukSabTeb19} such as this.
+So for a majority of relevant instances, there is good reason to expect that Propositions \ref{t:sfb} and \ref{t:sdr} can be applied provably to X-FEL measurements.
+The determination of the local domain $G$ in condition (c) of Proposition \ref{t:sfb} and Assumption \ref{ass:DR} is therefore key.
 There are some unresolved cases, however, that are relevant for optical phase retrieval (see \cite[Example 5.4]{LukMar20}), and this needs further study.